google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

 ### Add track element

-It's very easy to add captions to your video -- simply add a [track element](//www.html5rocks.com/en/tutorials/track/basics/) as a child of the video element:
+It's very easy to add captions to your video &ndash; simply add a [track element](//www.html5rocks.com/en/tutorials/track/basics/) as a child of the video element:

 {% include_code _code/track.html basic %}